Feelx234/microagg1d/README.md

 A Python library which implements different techniques for optimal univariate microaggregation.
 The two main parameters that determine the runtime are the length n of the input array and minimal class size k.
 This package offers both O(n) (fast for large k) and O(kn) (fast for small k) algorithms.

-The code is written in Python and relies on the [numba](https://numba.pydata.org/) compiler for speed.
+The code is written in Python and but moth of the number crunching is happening in compiled code.
+This is achieved with the [numba](https://numba.pydata.org/) compiler.

 Requirements
 ------------